 Biological pathway discovery

-A team led by Salim Yusuf and Guillaume Pare will look at biological pathway discovery.
+A team led by Guillaume Pare and Salim Yusuf will look at biological pathway discovery.
 Through case: control analysis of 3,000 HF cases from G-CHF and 5,700 matched controls from PURE, we will analyze 356 biomarkers (partial funding secured) associated with inflammation, immunity, oxidative stress, endothelial function, energy metabolism, myocardial injury, extracellular matrix remodeling, cellular adhesion, neuro-humoral regulation, and vascular regulation using a multiplex biomarker platform.

 AI-based HF pheno-mapping

-Led by Phil Joseph and R Avram, Artificial Intelligence (AI) and machine learning will be used to identify distinct phenotypic subsets of HF using clinical, echocardiographic and biomarker data in 23,000 people in G-CHF and in a subset of 4,000 people who have additional data on lung function, frailty, nutrition, and exercise capacity.
+Led by Philip Joseph and R Avram, artificial intelligence and machine learning will be used to identify distinct phenotypic subsets of HF using clinical, echocardiographic and biomarker data in 23,000 people in G-CHF and in a subset of 4,000 people who have additional data on lung function, frailty, nutrition, and exercise capacity.
 Unsupervised machine learning will identify HF subtypes with distinct clinical and biological features both for HFpEF and for HF with reduced Ejection Fraction (HFrEF).

 Collaboration with NHLBI HeartShare will permit standardized approaches to phenotyping, and cross validation of findings.13 This will inform future precision based strategies for HF treatment, particularly in HFpEF.